icinganalysis/icinganalysis.github.io/content/ice_shape_drag.md

 ## Experimental dataset

-Both NASA-TM-83556 and AEDC-TR-87-23 used the same dataset, from NASA-TM-83556.
+NASA-TM-83556 and AEDC-TR-87-23 used the same dataset, from NASA-TM-83556.
 Table 1 from NASA-TM-83556 is shown below.

 >The test matrix is listed in table 1.
 The ice shape and resulting drag coefficient depend upon at least the following: the airfoil shape and angle of attack, the air temperature and velocity, and the LWC and DVM [MVD] of the cloud.